rahulsrivastava71/SuperFriend-Server/README.md

 Requirement : all components must run on localhost :

-- for LDAP authentication, the tests starts the LDAP server that the Tatami server will use
+- for LDAP authentication, the tests starts the LDAP server that the SuperFriend server will use
 - for fixture setup and assertions, the test connects directly to the local cassandra

 Launching UI Tests from maven :